AustinTimmerman/.NETII-FinalProject/README.md

 **11/27/21**
 Completed the deck and deck cards retrieval.
 The user is now able to retrieve all decks (that are *public*) and the cards related to those decks.
 The next update will show all matches in the matches tab.

+**12/1/21**
+Completed the match, match decks, and match deck cards retrieval.
+The user is now able to retrieve all matches (that are *public*) and the decks and cards related.
+The next step is to begin the user specific retrievals so the user is able to view their specific cards, decks, and matches.